XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/4-new-business-process.md

-# Your First Business Process Flow (Deterministic)
+# Developing a Business Process Flow (Deterministic)

-AI agent could have a multiple workflows.
-Now we will add a new Flow which is a business process flow.

 ## What is a Deterministic Flow?